apify/apify-docs/sources/platform/actors/development/deployment/automated_tests.md

 ![Tasks that test an Actor's configurations](./images/testing-tasks.png)

-We also advise to test your Actor's default run – one that uses the pre-filled inputs.
-It is often the first task your users run and they may be put off if it doesn't work.
+We also advise you to test your Actor's default run – one that uses the pre-filled inputs.
+It is often the first task your users run, and they may be put off if it doesn't work.

 Set a low `maxItem` value for your testing tasks, so that you don't burn your credit.
 If you need to test your Actor with a large amount of data, set the scheduler to run less frequently.